Gunderson Dettmer Stough Villeneuve Franklin & Hachigian - The Inside View

 And finally….

-Hiring sources say it’s a good idea for students to get in touch sooner rather than later: “It makes a difference if you’re on our radar before you walk in to the OCI interview room.”
+Hiring sources say it’s a good idea for students to connect with the firm sooner rather than later, whether through law school outreach events or spring pre-OCI: “It makes a difference if you’re on our radar before you walk into the interview room.”

 Gunderson Dettmer Stough Villeneuve Franklin & Hachigian